jtolentino1/jtolentino1/README.md

 - Figuring out whether or not P=NP 🤔📚

-- Applying for internships 🎯
+- Applying for internships/co-ops 🎯

-- Trying to master JavaScript 😵‍💫
+- Trying to master TypeScript 😵‍💫